Greg-T8/Notebook/topics/technologies/microsoft_purview/permissions.md

 See [Roles in Microsoft Defender for Office 365 and Microsoft Purview compliance](https://learn.microsoft.com/en-us/microsoft-365/security/office-365-security/scc-permissions?toc=%2Fmicrosoft-365%2Fcompliance%2Ftoc.json&bc=%2Fmicrosoft-365%2Fbreadcrumb%2Ftoc.json&view=o365-worldwide#roles-in-microsoft-defender-for-office-365-and-microsoft-purview-compliance) for a table that lists the available roles and the role groups they're assigned to by default.

 ## The Organization Management Role Group
 The Organization Management role group is the most powerful role group in Purview compliance.
-It has the most assigned roles (38) and is the only role group with the Role Management permission.
-Global Admins are automatically added to the Organization Management role group, but you won't see them in the output of the `Get-RoleGroupMember` cmdlet.
+It has the highest count of assigned roles (38) and is the only role group which grants the ability to assign roles in Purview compliance.
+Azure AD Global Admins are automatically added to the Organization Management role group, but you won't see them in the output of the `Get-RoleGroupMember` cmdlet.

+## Azure AD Roles vs Microsoft Purview Role Groups
+Azure AD and Microsoft Purview have the following similarly-named roles:
+- Compliance Administrator
+- Compliance Data Administrator
+- Security Administrator
+- Security Operator
+- Security Reader
+- Azure Information Protection Administrator (Azure AD)
+- Information Protection (Purview)
+- Information Protection Admins (Purview)

+For the most part, these roles have overlapping permission sets, but there are some notable differences.

+The main difference is upon assignment.
+In Azure AD, permissions assignment takes effect immediately after the next browser restart.
+In Microsoft Purview, permissions assignment may take 5-15 minutes and also requires a browser restart.
+When using PIM groups with Microsoft Purview role groups, this 5-15 minute delay

-## The Compliance Administrator Role Group
+## The Compliance Administrator
-The Compliance Administrator role exists in two separate places&mdash;in Azure AD and in Microsoft Purview.
+The Compliance Administrator role exists in two separate places&mdash;in Azure AD and in Purview compliance.
 There are subtle differences between the two, with the Microsoft Purview role group having a slightly higher level of access:

-1. Permissions for the Azure AD role assignment take effect after the next browser restart.
-Permissions for the Microsoft Purview role assignment take 5-15 minutes to take effect and require a browser restart.
+Here are the differences between the Azure AD Compliance Administrator role and the Microsoft Purview Compliance Administrator role group:
 2. The Microsoft Purview Compliance Administrator has visibility (but not access) to Data Classification > Content Explorer.
 The Azure AD role does not have any visibility to the Content Explorer node.
-3. The Microsoft Purview Compliance Administrator has access to the following areas in Microsoft Purview; the Azure AD Compliance Administrator does not:
+3. The **Microsoft Purview Compliance Administrator** has access to the following areas in Microsoft Purview; the Azure AD Compliance Administrator does not:
    - Data Classification > Activity Explorer
    - Data Loss Prevention
    - Data Lifecycle Management > Microsoft 365